 While I don’t regret writing it, and I stand by all the points I made, I wanted to write a more positive post about the merits of solo travel.
+We’ve all seen those inspirational quotes about travel, clogging up our Facebook feeds or popping up on Instagram.
+But what’s it REALLY like to hit the road and travel solo?
 In the interest of a balanced debate, and so that people deciding whether to make that big leap and head off on a solo trip have both positive and negative posts to read, let me share with you all the incredible things that have happened to me while traveling alone.
 Things that definitely would never have happened if I had a travel buddy or group of friends by my side.

 That’s the thing about solo travel.
 While it’s daunting and scary and sometimes dangerous, it’s also one of the most exciting and rewarding experiences you will ever have.
 You open yourself up to the world, and suddenly the world and so many of its amazing people, open themselves up to you.

 Below are 9 incredible things that only happen when you travel solo.
 Well, they happened to me anyway.